Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-4/repeating-code-with-while-loops.md

 Not only can variables hold strings, they can also hold a reference, or directions, to an object.
 Once a script knows the direction to a part, it can affect changes to it.

-Rather than typing `game.Workspace.NameOfYourPart` over and over, that entire line can be stored inside a local variable.
+Rather than typing `workspace.NameOfYourPart` over and over, that entire line can be stored inside a local variable.
 Local variables are created by typing `local` and then the name of the variable.

 For example: `local nameOfVariable`.